(kee noe DYE ole)

 Gallstone dissolution: Dissolution of radiolucent cholesterol gallstones in selected patients as an alternative to surgery

 Limitations of use: Will not dissolve calcified (radiopaque) or radiolucent bile pigment stones.

 Cerebrotendinous xanthomatosis (CTX)

-Presence of known hepatocyte dysfunction or bile ductal abnormalities (eg, intrahepatic cholestasis, primary biliary cirrhosis, sclerosing cholangitis); use in a patient with a gallbladder confirmed as nonvisualizing after two consecutive single doses of dye; radiopaque stones; gallstone complications or compelling reasons for gallbladder surgery (eg, unremitting acute cholecystitis, cholangitis, biliary obstruction, gallstone pancreatitis, biliary gastrointestinal fistula); use in pregnancy or in women who can become pregnant.
+Known hepatocyte dysfunction or bile ductal abnormalities (eg, intrahepatic cholestasis, primary biliary cirrhosis, sclerosing cholangitis); use in a patient with a gallbladder confirmed as nonvisualizing after two consecutive single doses of dye; radiopaque stones; gallstone complications or compelling reasons for gallbladder surgery (eg, unremitting acute cholecystitis, cholangitis, biliary obstruction, gallstone pancreatitis, biliary gastrointestinal fistula); use in pregnancy or in women who can become pregnant.

-Gallstone dissolution (monotherapy): Adults: Initial: 250 mg twice daily for the first 2 weeks and increasing by 250 mg daily each week thereafter until the recommended or maximum tolerated dose is achieved; maintenance: 13-16 mg/kg/day in 2 divided doses.
+Gallstone dissolution (monotherapy): Oral: Initial: 250 mg twice daily for the first 2 weeks and increasing by 250 mg daily each week thereafter until the recommended or maximum tolerated dose is achieved; maintenance: 13 to 16 mg/kg/day in 2 divided doses.
 Note: Dosages <10 mg/kg are usually ineffective and may increase the risk of cholecystectomy.

-Gallstone dissolution (combination therapy; off-label dose): Adults: 5-7.5 mg/kg/day once daily at bedtime, in combination with ursodeoxycholic acid, with or without adjuvant lithotripsy (Jazrawi, 1992; Pereira, 1997; Petroni, 2001)
+Gallstone dissolution (combination therapy; off-label dose): Oral: 5 to 7.5 mg/kg/day once daily at bedtime, in combination with ursodeoxycholic acid, with or without adjuvant lithotripsy (Jazrawi 1992; Pereira 1997; Petroni 2001)